 Certain legal matters as to United States law in connection with this offering will be passed upon for us by Blank Rome LLP.
-The validity of the securities and other matters of Israeli law will be passed upon for us by Meitar | Law Offices, Ramat Gan, Israel.
-Certain legal matters related to the offering will be passed upon for the Placement Agent by Thompson Hine LLP.
+The validity of the securities and other matters of Israeli law will be passed upon for us by Meitar Law Offices, Ramat Gan, Israel.